emrearmagan/MemojiView/README.md

 Since there is no official API for using the users Memoji's i have built a simple view to retrieve them and use them to your liking.

-WidgetView works by having a TextView behind the actual View for user input.
+MemojiView works by having a TextView behind the actual View for user input.
 The passed string is converted to an image and displayed in the view.
 That could also lead that users input character or emoji's with will also be converted to images.
 Either conform to the delegate and display a warning if the users selects anything than a memoji or simply accepts any kind of input.